-Costume designer is responsible for the appearance of characters in movies.
+The costume designer is responsible for the appearance of characters in movies.
 Their job is to create costumes for actors that will better illustrate a story about the characters.
+First and foremost, the costume should attract the attention of the audience.
 Costume designers design costumes that should define the character in a particular period of time, or fit a certain personality.
 They work alongside the director of a production, and together, they create storyboards and samples.

 The set designer creates the scenery for stage productions of movies by selecting various backgrounds, lightning, and props.
 Their job is to design and recreate the atmosphere of a particular time, space, and location.
 Set designers usually specialize in specific types of sets, depending on whether they want to work for television, movies, theatres, or trade shows.
 The role includes communicating with directors, which can require patience since the director can sometimes envision a completely different scene.

 Learning how to become a costume designer is reachable as there are many different programs that can teach you the fundamentals.
 First, students usually learn how to create costumes for theater, and a lot of those principles translate to film afterward.
 There are many benefits of going to costume designer schools; you can learn different methods and get to know the vast history of design.

 Although previous education and training are not necessary for the job, they create a good foundation for it.